Southeast Region Federal Construction, Infrastructure & Environmental Summit

 - Dan McFerrin, Program Director, ECC

-- Paula Beck, Chief of Contracts, USACE Baltimore District (Virtual Presentation and Participation in Virtual Pods)
+- Paula Beck, Chief of Contracts, USACE Baltimore District (Virtual)

 Emerging Technology and Building Systems Opportunities.
-During this session, senior government experts and industry innovators will explore current and future government innovations and programs to modernize and enhance the strategic readiness of our military installations.
-Discussions will focus on cutting-edge advancements, including the defense innovation ecosystem in the Southeast, next-generation DoD asset management tools, and the transformative impact of modern and digital construction bidding.
-The panel will also delve into integrating artificial intelligence in construction processes, fostering efficiency and adaptability, and highlighting pioneering new energy initiatives aimed at sustainability and resilience.
-This session will provide actionable insights into how these innovations drive smarter, greener, and more connected military installations.
+During this session, senior government experts and industry innovators will explore current and future government initiatives and programs to modernize and enhance the strategic readiness of our military installations.
+The panel will discuss integrating artificial intelligence in construction processes, fostering efficiency and adaptability, and highlighting pioneering new energy initiatives and innovative construction techniques aimed at sustainability and resilience.
+This session will provide actionable insights into how these innovations drive smarter and more connected military installations.

 Speakers: